HamidAsiabari/pdfboxExample/README.md

 # pdfboxExample

-In this repo we will share sample code which everyone can start and use this library easily.
+In this repo we will share sample code which everyone can start and use this library easily. lots ofexample are available but all off them have errors becuase of some functions are deprecated.
+I'll share my examples on the last version pdfbox which are available.

 Examples that we are going to cover: